SheldongChen/SheldongChen.github.io/_pages/about.md

 I am currently studying for a Ph.
 D. degree in University Of Science And Technology Of China (USTC).
 My supervisor is Prof. Zheng-Jun Zha.
 I was also a Junior Researcher at Computer Vision and Multimedia Lab of JD AI Research working with Dr. Wu Liu and Dr. Tao Mei.

 My research interests include multimedia computing, computer vision, and their applications in retail.
-I have published 9 papers at the international conferences with total [google scholar citations 150+](https://scholar.google.com/citations?user=FZJ-fFYAAAAJ) and [github stars 3700+](https://github.com/SheldongChen).
+I have published 11 papers at the international conferences with total [google scholar citations 150+](https://scholar.google.com/citations?user=FZJ-fFYAAAAJ) and [github stars 3700+](https://github.com/SheldongChen).

 # 🔥 News
+- *2026.02*: &nbsp;🎉🎉 one paper is accepted by CVPR.
+- *2026.01*: &nbsp;🎉🎉 one paper is accepted by ICASSP.
 - *2025.06*: &nbsp;🎉🎉 one paper is published by CVPR.
 - *2024.11*: &nbsp;🎉🎉 two paper are published by ACM Multimedia.
 - *2024.09*: &nbsp;🎉🎉 USTC Doctoral Education Innovation Award.